varya/steroids/README.md

 Xcode (and OS X platform) is not required, but installing Xcode on OS X gives you iOS Simulator.
 Xcode is available for download at the Mac App Store.

+If you are having issues with the install, you should maybe remove your (old) node installation and install the latest node.
+There is a [remove-node.sh](https://raw.github.com/AppGyver/steroids/master/remove-node.sh) script to help with that.

 ## Usage